Press

 Over time we began to identify the core values of both wabi-sabi and hygge – which when mixed together create the magic of Japandi.
 In our view these are minimalism, nature, neutrals + comfort.
 Japandi gave us the building blocks to calm our life down, reduce stress and midigate mental health symptoms.

 In late 2024 we sold our home in Chicago, embracing the minimalist lifestyle we’d been shaping – we let go of everything.
 We moved to Colorado in December 2024 with Simone (our dog), computers and Jeep.
-Currently we are exploring Colorado and working non-stop on Japandi.
+Currently we are exploring and working non-stop on Japandi.

 Originally published on Voyage Denver.
 Shared here with gratitude. 😌🌱💕